Rebecca Houze, Professor of Art and Design History at Northern Illinois University

 Rob Harland, Senior Lecturer and Programme Director for Graphic Communication and Illustration at Loughborough University, UK

-Daniel Huppatz, Associate Professor of Architecture and Industrial Design at Swinburne University, Australia
+Daniel Huppatz, Associate Professor of Design and Architecture at Swinburne University, Australia

-Daniel Huppatz is Associate Professor in the department of Architectural and Industrial Design, Swinburne University, Melbourne, Australia.
+Daniel Huppatz is Associate Professor in the School of Design and Architecture at Swinburne University, Melbourne, Australia.
 He has been involved in design education and research – specifically design history and theory – for almost two decades.
-In addition to teaching and research, Huppatz has served as Head of Architecture, Head of Interior Architecture, and other roles within Swinburne’s Faculty of Design over the last ten years.
+In addition to teaching and research, Huppatz has served as Head of Architecture, Head of Interior Architecture, and other roles within Swinburne’s School of Design and Architecture over the last ten years.
 Prior to working at Swinburne, he was a Professor of Design History at Pratt Institute in Brooklyn, USA (2005-07).
 Huppatz’s books include a four-volume edited collection, Design: Critical and Primary Sources (Bloomsbury, 2016), Modern Asian Design (Bloomsbury, 2018) and Design: The Key Concepts (Bloomsbury, 2019).
 Huppatz is a member of the editorial board of the Journal of Design History and has published extensively in peer-reviewed journals and presented papers at numerous international conferences.

 Sara Kristoffersson, Professor of Design History at Konstfack University, Sweden